MarcuSpade/docker_quad/README.md

+# Docker for CHVMP Repositories

-Docker built to run the Chvmp repositories.
+This Docker image is set up to run the CHVMP repositories efficiently within a container.

 ## Instructions

-Find the docker folder
-Do not forget to change <...> parts
+### Locate the Docker Folder

+Navigate to the Docker folder within your workspace.
+Make sure to replace `<...>` placeholders with your specific directory paths.

-cd <directory_to_ws>/docker_quad/
+    cd <path_to_workspace>/docker_quad/

-Run the docker build in te Dockerfile folder
+### Build the Docker Image

+Within the Docker folder, execute the following command to build the Docker image:

     docker build -t quad-image .

-After that, execute the run.sh

-It's important to remember in the run.sh 39 line, we have a share folder with the docker container
+### Run the Docker Container

+After building the image, run the container using `run.sh`.

+    ./run.sh

+Make sure to check the shared folder path in line 39 of run.sh.

+In `run.sh`:

-  ###  -v /home/marcus/modbot_ws:/home/ubuntu/modbot_ws \
+    -v <path_to_workspace>:/home/ubuntu/modbot_ws \

-If you want delete this line or you can put you workspace folder to share with the docker.
+This line specifies a shared volume between your host machine and the Docker container.
+If you want to use a different workspace, replace `<...>` placeholders with your specific directory paths.
+Alternatively, you can remove this line if you do not need a shared volume.
+Additional Notes